Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: The pseudorange and TDI in the context of on-board delays

 \subsection{The pseudorange and on-board delays}

 The pseudorange, denoted by $R_{ij}^{\hat{\tau}_i}$, is commonly defined as the difference between the SCET of the receiving SC at the event of reception and the SCET of the emitting SC at the event of emission \cite{hartwig2021instrumental}.
 It represents a combination of the light travel time between the emission at SC $j$ and the reception at SC $i$, and the differential SCET offset (see \cref{eq-ap:Pseudorange-TCB}).
 However, considering the complexity of the LISA metrology system, this definition appears to be rather vague: to what exactly do we relate the events of emission and reception?
 Two specifications are required here: we need to locate emission and reception, and we need to define the actual events.
-It is convenient to consider emission and reception at the respective polarizing beam splitters (PBSs) in front of the telescopes (denoted PBS1 in \cite{BrzozowskiLISA-OB}), and to treat the on-board signal propa\-gation and processing on both SC as on-board delays.
+It is convenient to consider emission and reception at the respective polarizing beam splitters (PBSs) in front of the telescopes (denoted PBS1 in \cite{BrzozowskiLISA-OB}), and to treat the on-board signal propa\-gation and processing on both SC as on-board delays (see \cref{fig:pseudorange-definition-and-TDI-toy-model}).
 Thus, we clearly separate the pseudorange from on-board delays.
-This definition is not unique, the events of emission and reception could be located elsewhere, assuming that the on-board delays are defined accordingly.
+Note that this definition is not unique, the events of emission and reception could be located elsewhere, assuming that the on-board delays are defined accordingly.
 The LISA optical links do not involve delta-pulse-like events.
 In order to define the actual events of emission and reception we, instead, use the instants when the light phase changes at the beginning of the first PRN code chip.
 At first glance, the PRN code might seem unfavorable for the pseudorange definition, as PRN and carrier phase are oppositely affected by the solar wind: the PRN phase is delayed by the group-delay, while the carrier phase is advanced by the phase delay.
 However, these effects are at the order of \SI{10}{\pico\m} (see \cref{appendix:Solar-Wind}), whereas our best pseudorange estimates are at \SI{0.1}{\milli\m} accuracy.
 Consequently, the solar wind dispersion can be neglected in the pseudorange definition.
+When expressing the interferometric measurements according to this specified pseudorange definition, we need to consider the excluded on-board signal propagation and processing.
+For that purpose, we introduce two kinds of delay operators by their action on a function $f^{\hat{\tau}_{j}}$.
+The on-board delay operator describes delays due to on-board signal propagation and processing and is defined on the same SCET as the function it is acting on: